os-chip-design/chip-design-intro/lab6 - projects/README.md

 ---

 ## Introduction
+This is a special week as it is the last of these weekly assignments, you must complete the Hand-in Assignment and find a group for next week where you can begin your final project.

 ## Assignment
 For the rest of the course you there will be no more weekly assignments, instead you will work on the followingly presented project.